Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model (KPM): Discussion

 To overcome these challenges, researchers should adopt best practices tailored to the unique capabilities and risks of GSAs.
-Mixed-method approaches, combining qualitative insights from conversation transcripts with quantitative analyses such as structural equation modeling, are recommended for capturing the nuanced relationships between variables of \emph{agent knowledge}, \emph{agent persuasive behavior}, and \emph{user response}.
-Additionally, prioritizing realistic study designs, ethical considerations, and robust data protection protocols will help ensure that research with GSAs contributes meaningfully to both theoretical understanding and practical applications.
-When upholding such methodological standards, the KPM can provide a comprehensive framework for studying persuasive interactions with GSAs across diverse real-world contexts.
+Research approaches, combining qualitative insights from conversation transcripts with quantitative analyses are recommended for capturing the nuanced relationships between variables of \emph{agent knowledge}, \emph{agent persuasive behavior}, and \emph{user response}.
+Benchmarks might be applied to assess the capabilities of generative AI models used in interaction research in comparison to other models \cite{changChatBenchStaticBenchmarks2025}.
+This could mitigate problems related to comparability and generalizability.
+Additionally, upholding open-science practices, realistic study designs, informed consent, and robust data protection protocols will help ensure that research with GSAs is ethically acceptable, replicable and contributes meaningfully to both theoretical understanding and practical applications.
+When upholding such methodological standards, the KPM can provide a comprehensive framework for studying persuasive interactions with GSAs across diverse contexts.